phenomejs/phenome/brainstorming/universal-syntax-ideas/static-declaration.md

 # Static Declaration

 One more option is to use static object declaration.
-Because Vue as component declaration actually uses same static object "props" object, on other hand React and WebComponent use JavaScript classes.
-So i can assume and option to use static declaration which is probably will be easier to process with compiler with output to both static and class
+Because Vue, as component declaration, actually uses same static object, on other hand React and WebComponent use JavaScript classes.
+So i can suggest an option to use static declaration which is probably will be easier to process with compiler with output to both static and class.

 ## F7 Badge